saketl7/15-days-of-Flutter/README.md

 - [​Flutter State Management with Riverpod: The Essential Guide​](https://codewithandrea.com/videos/flutter-state-management-riverpod/)

 Having used Provider, flutter_bloc and Riverpod in my projects, I can say that Riverpod is my favorite.
-Riverpod allows you to manage state in complex applications in a type-safe way with minimal boilerplate code.
+Riverpod allows you to manage state in **complex** applications in a **type-safe** way with **minimal boilerplate code**.
 It has great support for testing, and works really well when combining providers together.

 Ultimately, all these packages help you separate your business logic from the UI code.
 Here's a complete tutorial showing how to refactor a simple app for better separation of concerns, immutability, and type safety using Freezed& StateNotifier: